 Regular Student Employment is sometimes available through individual departments.
 These part-time jobs are not related, and the employment department has considerable latitude in meeting personnel needs.
-Application is made at the department level, but students may not work over 19 hours per week.
+Application is made at the department level.

 Although state and national policy has established many objectives for student financial aid programs, one clear purpose is to fund only students who meet certain academic standards.
 Institutions are therefore required by law to formulate standards to gauge the progress of students receiving financial aid by applying both qualitative and quantitative measurements to academic work.
-A maximum time limit for the completion of a degree and a minimum grade point average (GPA) must be incorporated into institutional policies.
+A maximum time limit for the completion of a degree and a minimum gradepoint average (GPA) must be incorporated into institutional policies.

 The time-frame established for the completion of a degree at The University of Texas of the Permian Basin is the equivalent of six full-time semesters for both graduate and undergraduate students.
 A student's entire attendance history must, by federal regulation, be taken into consideration when evaluating degree progress, whether or not aid has ever been received.
+Employment